 Von Willebrand disease is caused by a defective or deficient von Willebrand factor (also called Factor VIII-related antigen).
 It is more common in dogs; however, it has also been reported in cats.
 Von Willebrand factor is necessary for platelets to stick to broken blood vessels; without it, clots cannot form properly.

 Several diseases have been associated with acquired platelet function disorders.
 Acquired defects of the immune system, longterm kidney disease, liver disease, and certain drugs can also cause disorders in platelet function.
 Your veterinarian can diagnose these disorders with blood tests and other tools.

 Ehlers-Danlos syndrome, also known as cutaneous asthenia, is caused by a defect (present at birth) in the development of connective tissue proteins found in skin.
 This causes weak structural support of blood vessels and can result in blood clot formation and easy bruising.
 The disorder has been reported in cats but is rare.
 The most striking sign is loose skin that stretches to a greater than normal degree and tears easily.
 There is no treatment.

 Certain diseases in animals have been associated with increased risk of blood clots.
 Cats with cardiomyopathy (a disease of the heart muscle) can form blood clots in large arteries.
 Injury to the wall of the heart and turbulent blood flow through the heart chambers and valves caused by poor functioning of the heart are thought to start blood clot formation.
-Cats with heart disease caused by high levels of thyroid hormone are often given drugs that lessen the signs of heart problems.
+Cats with heart disease caused by high levels of thyroid hormone (hyperthyroidism) are often given drugs that lessen the signs of heart problems.
 These drugs appear to protect against increased risk of blood clots by changing how likely the platelets are to form a clot.
 Your veterinarian can prescribe the most appropriate medication for your cat.